David M. Lapola — Principal Investigator

 He is a doctoral student in Environment and Society at Unicamp, where he researches the relationship between green infrastructure and adaptation to climate change on a local scale, through ecosystem services.
 In the master’s degree in Environmental Sciences, at the State University of West Paraná, he specialized in agroforestry systems in Brazil, and in the graduation in Biological Sciences (Bachelor), at the Federal University of Paraná, he researched conflicts related to the use of pesticides on the border between the perimeter urban and the rural.
 Has experience in interdisciplinary approaches involving the relationship between society and the environment, and is interested in researches on global environmental changes and Earth system sciences, especially from the perspective of biodiversity and ecosystem services.

-Guilherme Gutierrez Pereira – Undergraduate Student
+Marcela Gutierrez Pereira — Master Student

 Gabriel Guariglia PerezTechnician (DTI-B)